Two-stage coding over the Z-channel: List-decodable codes for the Z-channel

-\begin{proof} Consider a random code $\C$ of size $M=2^{Rn}$ and length $n$ whose codewords are taken independently from $\{0,1\}^n$ such that each bit is $1$ with probability $\omega$ and $0$ with probability $1-\omega$.
+\\ 3) the normalized Hamming weight of all codewords of $\C_i$ is $w(1+o(1))$. \end{theorem} \begin{remark} Given $R$ and $L$, define $\underline{\tau}(R,L):=\sup\limits_{0\le w\le 1} \tau^*(R,L,w)$.
+By taking the inverse function to $\underline{\tau}(R,L)$ we derive lower bounds on $R_{Z}(\tau,L)$ for $L=1,2,3,10$ and plot them in Figure~\ref{fig::asymptotic rate low bounds list}.
+We note that the lower bound on $R_{Z}(\tau,1)$ coincides with the well-known Gilbert-Varshamov bound. \end{remark} \begin{proof} Consider a random code $\C$ of size $M=2^{Rn}$ and length $n$ whose codewords are taken independently from $\{0,1\}^n$ such that each bit is $1$ with probability $w$ and $0$ with probability $1-w$.
 It may happen that $\C$ contains several copies of the same word.
+Let $t_L$ be a positive integer which will be specified later.
 For any $\L\in\binom{[M]}{L+1}$, define a random variable $Y_\L$ that takes $0$ if $rad(\L,\C)> t_L$ and $1$ otherwise.
 We can think about $Y_\L$ as a function indicating that the set $\L$ is \textit{bad}.
+Indeed, if $Y_\L=1$, then it might happen that there is a Z-ball with radius $t_L$ containing the codewords indexed by $\L$.
+On other hand, if $Y_\L=0$, then the codewords indexed by $\L$ cannot lie in a Z-ball with radius $t_L$.
 Let the total number of bad sets be defined as